vcuspinera/Canada_response_covid/README.md

 df = pd.read_json('../tweets/JustinTrudeau_2020-05-01.json', lines=True)
 ```

-With the snscrape package we download as much as 100,000 tweets per day for each Twitter account of the Government of Canada.
+With the snscrape package we download as many as 100,000 tweets per day for each Twitter account of the Government of Canada.
 This means that we got 244 `JSON` files, and stored them in [the _tweets_ folder](https://github.com/vcuspinera/Canada_response_covid/tree/master/tweets) of this repository.

 Subsequently, we merged some selected columns of these files in one file named *tweets_db.json*